jupyterhub/systemdspawner/README.md

 c.SystemdSpawner.user_workingdir = '/home/{USERNAME}'
 ```

 Defaults to the home directory of the user.
+Not respected if `dynamic_users` is true.

 ### `username_template` ###